PaloAltoNetworks/prisma-cloud-devsecops-workshop/guide/DevSecOps-lab.md

 ## Infrastructure as Code Using Terraform
 Infrastructure as code (IaC) frameworks, such as  HashiCorp Terraform, make cloud provisioning scalable and straightforward by leveraging automation and code.
 Defining our cloud infrastructure in code simplifies repetitive DevOps tasks and gives us a versioned, auditable source of truth for the state of an environment.

-Terraform is useful for defining resource configurations and interacting with APIs in codified, stateful manor.
+Terraform is useful for defining resource configurations and interacting with APIs in a codified, stateful manor.
 Any updates we want to make, such as adding more instances, or changes to a configuration, can be handled by Terraform.

 For example, the following Terraform resource block defines a simple AWS S3 bucket: